Winston-Lin/dziganto.github.io/_posts/2018-1-4-The-Hardest-Problem-In-Data-Science.md

 No doubt, it's easy to separate the statistician from the computer scientist, but the statisitician or the computer scientist from the data scientist?
 Not such an easy feat!
 Why is that and why is it so easy to separate the other professions?

 Data science is clearly an interdisciplinary profession, one that borrows ideas from other domains.
 But that's certainly not unique to data science.
-Domains steal ideas from one all the time.
+Domains steal ideas from one another all the time.

 So what's the real problem?

 Think about what's universal to law, medicine, and physics.
 Each has its own explicitly defined vernacular.
 Each is comprised of unique, unambiguous terms.
 Two lawyers can discuss *torts* or *mens rea* without so much as a second thought.
 One doctor can use the word *sternocleidomastoid* during a presentation and every other doctor will know exactly what he/she means.
 A group of physicists can discuss *torque*, *angular momentum*, and *force* effortlessly.
 In every single case, the terms are unique, unambiguous, and allow for efficient communication.